A young professional man looks up toward the sky as he walks down a street.

 3. Use credit card alerts and identity theft protection to monitor your personal information.

-In the 21st century, taking steps to prevent identity theft is necessary.
-Identity fraud is more common than ever now because sensitive personal information is readily available to identity thieves online.
-And unfortunately, your credit score could be negatively impacted if you do not have protection from identity theft.
+These days, taking steps to prevent identity theft is necessary.
+Identity fraud is more common now because sensitive personal information is readily available online to identity thieves.
+And, unfortunately, your credit score could take a hit if you don’t have protection.

 1. Don’t wait to find out if you’ve been affected by a data breach

-If you suspect your sensitive information has been compromised, be proactive about contacting your financial institution and credit card issuers to report potential fraud.
-If they can verify the fraudulent behavior, they will determine the next steps, which may include reissuing a card with a new credit card number.
-They’ll also advise if you should establish new PIN numbers, passwords, and security codes for your credit accounts.
+If you suspect thieves have compromised your sensitive information, it’s important to act quickly.
+Contact your financial institution and credit card issuers to report potential identity fraud.
+If they can verify the fraudulent behavior, they’ll determine the next steps.
+This can include reissuing a card with a new credit card account number and establishing a new PIN code, passwords, and security codes.

 2. Take advantage of credit monitoring

-If you’re concerned that your personal data could be breached, consider using credit monitoring as protection.
-It will notify you of both legitimate and potentially fraudulent activity (like someone trying to open a new account or debit card in your name).
+When you're concerned about a personal data breach, using credit monitoring can help offer added protection.
+Credit monitoring programs can alert you of new activity associated with your data (like someone trying to open a new account or debit card in your name).

-If you suspect your data has been breached, you may contact one of the three major credit bureaus (Equifax, Experian®, and TransUnion) and request a fraud alert or a credit freeze.
-Services like these can provide an extra layer of protection in case someone tries to commit financial identity theft by accessing your credit report or other information.
+If you suspect your data has been breached, contact the three major credit bureaus and request a fraud alert or a credit freeze.
+This can stop someone from trying to commit financial identity theft by accessing your credit report or other information.

 3. Stay abreast of your credit report

-With a freeze, new creditors cannot access your credit report, typically one condition of opening a new account.
-While a freeze won’t negatively impact your credit score or prevent you from accessing your credit report, securing new loans or credit lines may take longer.
-You’ll need to contact the credit bureau, credit reporting agency, lender, or finance company to request that the freeze be temporarily removed.
+With a freeze, new creditors can’t access your credit report.
+Checking your credit report is typically one condition of opening a new account.
+A freeze won’t negatively impact your credit score or prevent you from accessing your credit report, but securing new loans or credit lines may take longer.
+You’ll need to contact the credit bureau, credit reporting agency, lender, or finance company to request that the freeze be temporarily removed to apply for new credit.

 4. Make the most of available credit card alerts

-Wouldn’t it be nice to have a personal assistant monitor your credit card activity as an added protection from identity theft?
-You do!
+Wouldn’t it be nice to have a personal assistant to help monitor your credit card activity as an added protection?
 Many credit card issuers offer email and text alerts as a form of consumer protection to make managing your credit easier.

-The available alerts may include those that help you manage your spending — such as balance notifications, payment reminders, statement notifications, and general alerts — and they may help you spot identity theft.
 Transaction alerts are a good example: If you rarely make purchases over $500, you can set up an alert to notify you of any charge exceeding that amount.
-When you receive the alert, you can confirm whether the transaction is one you made or a possible indicator of identity theft.
-This way, you take a proactive step towards identity theft protection against fraud charges.
+When you receive the alert, you can confirm whether the transaction is one you made or an indicator of identity theft.
+This way, you take a proactive step against fraud charges.

 5. Be mindful of how much information you give up

-Be careful with your personal data at retailers and when dining at a restaurant.
-If a restaurant or merchant’s credit card processing system is temporarily “down,” for example, don’t allow a staff member to write your credit card information on a piece of paper for later processing.
+Be careful with your data at retailers and restaurants.
+If a credit card processing system is temporarily “down,” for example, don’t allow a staff member to write your credit card information on a piece of paper for later processing.

-If you receive a call from someone who claims to be calling from your financial institution, your employer’s human resource department, or even the IRS or social security administration asking for personal data, don’t give them any information.
+Some common scams include receiving a call from someone who claims to be calling from your financial institution, credit card company, employer’s human resource department, or even the IRS or social security administration.
+The scammer will ask for personal data, but don’t give them any information.
 Instead, ask the caller to give you a number you can research to verify their identity.
-If you cannot verify the data, the caller could have been an identity thief, and it’s a good idea to file a police report with law enforcement.
+If you can’t verify the data, the caller could be an identity thief, and it’s a good idea to file a police report with law enforcement.
 Then, you protect yourself and can help prevent thieves from committing further fraud on others.

 6. Invest in identity protection

 Discover cardmembers have yet another option for helping protect their identities, credit file, and personal information.
-As a Discover Cardmember, you can subscribe to Discover Identity Theft Protection.
-This comprehensive service monitors all three credit bureaus for any changes to your credit reporting.
-It checks thousands of dark websites for your social security number or other potential threats to your identity.
-In the case of ID theft, you can access identity theft insurance for legal expenses, reimbursement of stolen funds, lost wages, and more covered.
+Cardmembers can subscribe to Discover Identity Theft Protection.
+This comprehensive service includes: 3 Bureau Credit Alerts–when key changes2 are reported to your credit file; Dark Web Alerts–when we find your SSN or any other info you provide on any one of thousands of Dark Web sites we monitor for illegally sharing personal data;2 and more.
+In the case of ID theft, you can access up to $1MM Identity Theft Insurance–for legal expenses, reimbursement of stolen funds, lost wages, and more covered expenses.2

-Your digital DNA is everywhere, so it’s wise to employ identity theft prevention practices before you become an identity theft victim.
-By taking advantage of the various available alerts and programs — and applying some common sense in how you handle your sensitive information and personal information — you can enjoy greater peace of mind the next time the media announces a possible breach of customer data.
+Your digital DNA is everywhere, so it’s wise to use identity theft prevention practices before you become a victim.
+Take advantage of the various available alerts and programs and apply some common sense in handling your personal information.
+By doing this, you can enjoy greater peace of mind the next time the media announces a breach of customer data.

 Was this article helpful?